-Version 06 draft 01, 13 Sep 2018 Removed the red bar in the footer as per branding guidelines Changed text from Calibri to Arial as per branding guidelines Deadline of 30 days to respond to review comments from the HSREC was extended to 60 days MMed research added to list requiring Evaluation Committee reports DOE-required steps were added to post- and undergraduate research sections as well as case report section.
-MCC updated to SAHPRA HSREC 17 form/requirements updated to reflect the new system
+Version 07_Jan Changes as per branding guidelines 2019 Deadline of 30 days to respond to review comments from the HSREC was extended to 60 days M.Med research added to list requiring Evaluation Committee reports DOE-required steps were added to post- and undergraduate research sections as well as case report section.
+MCC updated to SAHPRA HSREC 17 form/requirements updated to reflect the new system Updated dates for 2019 Ethical considerations inclusion for lay terms summary Inclusion of the mandatory Summary of Changes form when responding to comments from the HSREC.
+Adjusted fees.
+All documents must be uploaded to/replaced on the Documents Checklist.
+Documents submitted in any other location in RIMS will not be reviewed.
+Non-compliance to this request will result in the application being returned to the researcher to load the documents in the correct place.
+Update of the RIMS login procedures for UFS students and staff - Single sign-on